-There are many factors that go into building a successful blog.
-Utilizing the right set of data, creating the right content, applying the right traffic tactics, and choosing the best tools – all makes an impact on how successful your blog will be.
+Many factors go into building a successful blog.
+Utilizing the right set of data, creating the right content, applying the right traffic tactics, and choosing the best tools – all make an impact on how successful your blog will be.

-In this guide, we will look into a number of things that you can do to continuously improve and grow your blog.
+In this guide, we will look into many things that you can do to continuously improve and grow your blog.

 So You Want to Own A Successful Blog?